 H. Bentley Glass (geneticist) -- Dead.
 Pneumonia.
 Died January 16, 2005.
 Born January 17, 1906.
 Pioneering geneticist whose controversial theories spurred many debates on ethical issues; promoted the theory that only the cockroach would survive total nuclear war.
 Obituary

-Philip Glass (composer) -- Alive.
+Philip Glass (opera composer/film score composer) -- Alive.
 Born January 31, 1937.
-Cousin of This American Life's Ira Glass.
-IMDb
+Opera composer, his avant-garde music has been featured in many movies, from The Hours to the Fantastic Four, cousin of This American Life's Ira Glass.
+Home Page twitter IBDB IMDb

 Jackie Gleason (comedian) -- Dead.
 Colon cancer.
 Died June 24, 1987.
 Born February 26, 1916.
 IMDb